pedroetb/pedroetb-projects-docker-build/README.md

 Support remote actions, connecting through SSH to other machines.
 This is useful to build Docker images for different architectures natively, for example.
 For remote building `docker >= v23` is required, because `docker compose >= v2` plugin is needed.
 Will fallback to `docker build` alternative if outdated.

 Since `v2.1.0` multiarch Docker building and tagging is supported too, without needing extra native hosts.
+For building, you can declare platforms at your compose file and multi-arch will be enabled automatically (or you can set it explicitly if not using compose file).
+For tagging, source Docker image manifest will be checked to preserve multi-arch at resultant image tag automatically (or you can force using only current platform architecture for new image tag).

 ## Actions